 Bath is a somewhat small village located in the state of New York.
 With a population of 5,635 people and two constituent neighborhoods, Bath is the 285th largest community in New York.
-Bath has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Bath has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-The per capita income in Bath in 2010 was $23,210, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $92,840 for a family of four.
-However, Bath contains both very wealthy and poor people as well.
+The per capita income in Bath in 2010 was $23,947, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $95,788 for a family of four.

 The most common language spoken in Bath is English.
 Other important languages spoken here include Spanish and German.